 Price: MYR 84.40 (20 USD) for adults and MYR 31.80 (7 USD) for children

-Not to be confused with the Twin Towers, Menara Kuala Lumpur has its own reputation as the seventh tallest free-standing structure and also the seventh tallest communication minaret in the world.
+Not to be confused with the Twin Towers, Menara Kuala Lumpur has its own reputation as the seventh tallest building in Kuala Lumpur and also the seventh tallest communication minaret in the world.
 Being the second tallest structure in Asia, the famous dome is inspired by Iranian culture and it is also home to the Atmosphere 360 – an elevated restaurant that rotates above the observatory deck, which is open to the public.
-Menara, one of the tallest buildings in Kuala Lumpur, is also known as pit-stop and marker in Amazing Race Asia, season 1.
+Guests can savor a delicious buffet in this fine dining restaurant.
+Menara, one of the tallest buildings in Kuala Lumpur, is also known as a pit stop and marker in Amazing Race Asia, season 1.

 Menara Kuala Lumpur Tower